travis-ci/docs-travis-ci-com/user/languages/r.md

 * `apt_packages`: A list of packages to install via `apt-get`.
 Common examples here include entries in `SystemRequirements` (such as curl or XML libraries).
+This option is ignored on non-linux builds.

-This option is ignored on OSX builds.
+* `brew_packages`: A list of packages to install via `brew`.
+This option is ignored on non-OSX builds.

 * `r_binary_packages`: A list of R packages to install as binary packages on linux builds, via Michael Rutter's